Shortness of breath climbing stairs | 31 - 10 - 2024

 Frequently asked questions

-Why do I get short of breath when climbing stairs?
+‘Shortness of breath when climbing stairs’

 Climbing stairs places significant demands on the body, particularly on the lungs and heart.
 Shortness of breath may occur when the body struggles to deliver enough oxygen to the muscles.
 This can have various causes, such as blocked airways, asthma, COPD, allergies, poor physical condition, or obesity.